The distribution of globular clusters in kinematic spaces does not trace the accretion history of the host galaxy: Numerical method

 where masses ($M_{*}$), characteristic lengths ($a_{*})$ and heights ($h_{*}$) vary for the thin, intermediate and thick disc populations (see Table~\ref{tab:1}); the system of disc globular clusters has scale length and scale height equal to those of the thick disc and the dark matter halo is modeled as a Plummer sphere:

 where the characteristic mass ($M_{dm}$) and radius ($a_{dm}$) are listed in Table~\ref{tab:1}.
 The choice of using a core dark matter halo for both the Milky Way-type galaxy and the satellite(s) comes from a number of observational evidence that seem to be more consistent with a dark halo profile with a nearly flat density core (\cite{flores1994observational}; \cite{de2001mass}; \cite{marchesini2002halpha}; \cite{gentile2005dwarf}; \cite{de2008mass}).
 The final \textit{N}-body models of the main disc galaxy and of the satellite are then built by using the iterative method described in \cite{rodionov2009iterative}.
-Note that we do not include any significant spheroidal bulge in our model, since the contribution of a classical bulge to the total stellar mass of the Milky Way has been shown to be limited to few percent \citep[see, for example][]{shen10, kunder12, dimatteo15, gomez18}.
-The inner regions of the Galaxy are indeed dominated by a stellar bar, whose impact on the kinematics and distribution of globular clusters will be the subject of future studies.
+Note that we do not include any significant spheroidal bulge in our model, since the contribution of a classical bulge to the total stellar mass of the Milky Way has been shown to be limited to few percent \citep[see, for example][]{shen10, kunder12, dimatteo15, gomez18}, nor any population of halo clusters before the interaction(s) (as previously stated, GCs are all initially confined in the disc).
+The inner regions of the Galaxy are indeed dominated by a stellar bar, whose impact on the kinematics and distribution of globular clusters has recently started to be explored \citep[see for instance][]{perez2020}.